 Prevalence of Deficiencies

 Vitamin D deficiency is a widespread problem, affecting an estimated 1 billion people worldwide.
-Factors such as limited sun exposure, darker skin pigmentation, obesity, and certain medical conditions can increase the risk of deficiency.
+But factors such as limited sun exposure, darker skin pigmentation, obesity, and certain medical conditions can increase the risk of deficiency.
 Vitamin B12 deficiency is also common, particularly among older adults, vegetarians, and individuals with gastrointestinal disorders that impair absorption.
 Studies have shown that a significant percentage of these populations have suboptimal levels of Vitamin B12.

 Impact of Supplementation